jakobhviid/k8s-examples/README.md

 Labels are set in the metadata section of a YAML spec.

-## DNS

-Move between namespaces with: \<hostname>.\<namespace>.svc.cluster.local

 ## Other tools

 - [Kompose](https://kompose.io) is a good converter for old docker-compose files.
 - [Helm](https://helm.sh) - a package manager.
 - [Stern](https://github.com/wercker/stern) for better log tailing
-- [CI Tools of choice](https://github.com/wercker/stern) - merge yaml files to master and deploy automatically.
+- CI Tools of choice - merge yaml files to master and deploy automatically.

 ## Scaling networking patterns

-For types of strategies look [here](https://kemptechnologies.com/load-balancer/load-balancing-algorithms-techniques/). and
+For types of strategies look [here](https://kemptechnologies.com/load-balancer/load-balancing-algorithms-techniques/).

 ### Poor mans load balancer